Frostee Rucker: Regular season

+Playoffs

 Personal life

 Rucker was among a group of investors that placed a marijuana legalization initiative on the Ohio ballot in 2015.
 The initiative would have granted exclusive grow rights to Rucker and the other investors in the plan, but ultimately it was defeated.

+In May 2023, Rucker joined Fortuna Investments as Vice President, working alongside Canadian investor Justus Grant Parmar.